 How about none?

-Not everyone is going to listen or even give a damn.
+Not everyone is going to listen to you or even give a damn.
 Get over it; it’s called life, and no, it isn’t fair.
 Or as my father used to say, “Fair is what you pay on the bus.”

 Imagine that.
 For some reason these women think that what they have to say is supposed to have inherent worth.
 They don’t just assume that because they are talking that it makes them worth listening to.